MicrosoftDocs/azure-monitor-docs/articles/service-health/resource-health-alert-arm-template-guide.md

 ## Prerequisites

-To follow the instructions on this page, you'll need to set up a few things in advance:
+To follow the instructions on this page, you need to set up a few things in advance:

 1. Install the [Azure PowerShell module](/powershell/azure/install-azure-powershell).
 1. [Create or reuse an Action Group](../azure-monitor/alerts/action-groups.md) configured to notify you.